siobhanlgorman/knits-and-pieces/README.md

 * Introduction
 * Agile Planning
 * Project Goal

-The goal of the project to create a store for handmade items which can also be made to order according to customer specifications
+The goal of the project is to create a store for handmade items.

 * Business Goals

+To showcase the products in an attractive online store and provide an easy means to purchase items.

 * Customer Goals

+To buy

+* Target audience

+Shoppers who like colourful, handmade, good quality items.

 * User Stories

 | User Story ID | As A/An            | I want to be able to                                                | So that I can                                                                                                 |                 |